 Open Rate Results

-If the open rate increases when subscribers receive greater volumes of mailings, then you are generally not sending too often.
-However, if the open rate is higher for recipients who receive fewer mailings, you may be sending too many mailings.
+If the open rate increases when subscribers receive greater volumes of messages, then you are generally not sending too often.
+However, if the open rate is higher for recipients who receive fewer messages, you may be sending too many messages.
 See the images below for examples.